Sakshi4027/myBookShelf/README.md

 It supports basic CRUD operations such as adding, updating, retrieving, and deleting book entries.

 Features :
-  Add a new book entry
+  1)Add a new book entry
-  View all book entries
+  2)View all book entries
-  Fetch a book by ID
+  3)Fetch a book by ID
-  Update book details by ID
+  4)Update book details by ID
-  Delete a book by ID
+  5)Delete a book by ID
-  Get the book with the maximum price
+  6)Get the book with the maximum price